38882 Mentor Avenue

 1-877-882-9275

 Northeast Ohio VA Healthcare System has long been dedicated to assisting individuals recovery after a period of substance abuse.
-It has been doing this within Willoughby and in the surrounding communities for quite some time.
+It has been doing this within Willoughby, OH. and in the surrounding communities for quite some time.
 Northeast Ohio VA Healthcare System offers services like substance abuse counseling approach, dual diagnosis drug rehab, contingency management/motivational incentive, relapse prevention, brief intervention approach, rational emotive behavioral therapy - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 In addition, Northeast Ohio VA Healthcare System believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it provides several programs, like domestic violence, persons with serious mental illness, housing services, programs for the hearing impaired, co-occurring mental and substance abuse disorders, child care for clients children - among other services listed in the following sections.

 Northeast Ohio VA Healthcare System offers short term drug and alcohol rehab programs, inpatient drug and alcohol rehab centers, outpatient individual counseling, long term drug rehab centers, outpatient detoxification programs and others.
 Northeast Ohio VA Healthcare System has aftercare plans that are useful in helping clients after they check out of rehab.
 This alcohol and drug rehab center also uses treatment types that can help you achieve lasting sobriety.